Introduction

 - Transmission: The transmission uses either an electric traction motor or engine energy to mechanically drive the wheels.

 - On-board charger: To charge the traction battery, the onboard charger converts incoming AC power from the charging port into DC electricity.
-In addition to communicating with the charging device, the pack monitors voltage, current, temperature, and charge level as it is being charged.
+In addition to communicating with the charging device, the pack monitors voltage, current, temperature, and charge level as it charges.

 How Do Plug-In Hybrid Electric Cars Work?